ShadowSpeedrun/ShadowSpeedrun.github.io/docs/GettingStarted/SpeedrunTricks.md

 # Speedrun Tricks Explained

+## Faster Rank Screen / Stage Result Screen
+After completing a stage, if you press the Start button shortly after the letter rank is on screen you will begin the fadescreen earlier.
+This is to skip the "Hmph, perfect" line that plays when getting an A rank.
+Note that even if you get a rank below an A, the waiting time without pressing Start is the same.

 ## Chaos Control Glitch (CCG)
 In the older builds of the game, there as a bug in the code that allowed an action to be performed after pressing the button to enter the Checkpoint Menu.
 One of those actions happens to be acting a Chaos Power Dark or Hero.
 For Dark it's not that useful, but for Hero it is VERY useful.
 While the checkpoint menu is up, the game timers are frozen as being in a checkpoint menu is essentially a soft pausing of the game.
 Because of this, once the power of Chaos Control starts while in a checkpoint menu, the player will begin to move in the world, and the timer / chaos power meter remain frozen, allowing for infinite Chaos Control.
 This is pretty broken for some stages, but others have points that prevent Chaos Control from continuing, and will also stop this glitch.